xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

     Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, PROMOTE Database

     Output: CSV file of all NEOFFI scores for PROMOTE participants, histogram of each factor (and histogram of the t-score for each factor)

+15. NIH Enrollment Report

+    Generates tables with demographic information required for NIH Enrollment reports for the PROMOTE project

+    Input: PROMOTEDatabase

+    Output: A table with demographic information for all PROMOTE participants, and a table with demographic information for all PROMOTE MS participants